Pain in Both Legs? Stenosis vs. Sciatica Explained

 Trying to figure out what’s causing your back and leg pain can feel like solving a puzzle with missing pieces.
 While lumbar stenosis and sciatica share some symptoms, they are distinct conditions that affect your spine differently.
 Getting a correct diagnosis is the most critical step you can take because it directly shapes your treatment plan.
 An effective strategy for stenosis won’t necessarily work for sciatica, and vice versa.
 A pinpoint diagnosis ensures you’re not just managing symptoms but addressing the root cause of your back pain.
 This clarity is what allows us to create a personalized roadmap to get you feeling better, faster.

-Partnering With a Pain Management Specialist
+How a Pain Management Specialist Can Help

 Once you have a clear diagnosis, working with a pain management specialist is your next move.
 Think of us as your dedicated partners in finding relief.
 While your primary care doctor is a great starting point, a specialist has advanced training and access to a wider array of diagnostic tools and pain management treatments.
 We look at your whole health picture to build a comprehensive plan that goes beyond basic care.
 This might include physical therapy recommendations, targeted injections like epidural steroid injections, or minimally invasive procedures designed to provide lasting relief.
 Our goal is to find the most effective, least invasive solution to help you reclaim your life from pain.